RakhithJK/dbeaver-dbeaver-wiki/AWS-Keyspaces.md

 ### ERD

-Physical ERD (Entity Relation Diagram) does not make much sense for Keyspaces as there are not any foreign keys.
+Physical ERD (Entity Relation Diagram) does not make much sense for Keyspaces as there are no foreign keys.
 However, you can make you own [custom ERD](Custom-Diagrams) and connect Keyspaces tables with each other using logical associations.